JioGlass-Dev/ExampleSnippets-BackHomeMenuButton/README.md

 1. Download and unzip this project.
 2. Open the project using Unity Hub.
 3. Download and import the latest version of JMRSDK package.
-4. Open and play the ControllerOrientation scene from Assets/Scenes folder.
+4. Open and play the BackHomeMenuButton scene from Assets/Scenes folder.